pT-Scripts/pT-PreBot/README.md

 pT-PreBot is an IRC bot designed for managing pre-release data and integrating with MySQL databases, specifically tailored for eggdrop bots.

 ## Features:
-- **Fast Addpre System for Insert to database, that Supports:** !addpre !info !genre !addurl !nuke !unnuke
+- **Fast Addpre System for Insert to database, that Supports:** !addpre !info !genre !addurl !nuke !unnuke (in development: !addscr !addnfo !addsfv !addm3u)
 - **Extended Search System that Supports:** !pre !dupe !group !db
 - **Full Database stats using !db showing:**
   Total releases